Student Life

 How do I cope with test anxiety?

-You can book an appointment with the Student Learning Centre to learn about study skills and testing strategies, as well as attend workshops and events designed to give you academic success skills.
+You can book an appointment with the Student Learning Centre to learn about study skills and testing strategies, as well as attend workshops and events designed to provide you with academic success skills.

 Visit ontariotechu.ca/studentlearning for more information.